makersacademy/rps-challenge/README.md

 ---------------------

 Overall I was pretty happy, although not completely.
 I could have done it tidier if it weren't for 2 things.
 Firstly I added multiplayer quite far into building the site, and I also forgot about the possiblity of a draw so had to force it a little.
-That being said it wouldn't have been much different I dont' think.
+That being said, I don't think I would have done it very differently.

 I added a small amount of CSS.
 Given more time I would have done more, but this wasn't really the point of the exercise so I kept it simple.